alexander-hagg/v-elites/README.md

 - ... contains a standalone version of the GUI that you can use after installing the Matlab runtime
 - demo.m                -   non-GUI code usage example

+## Documentation
+- More explanation about the function headers is provided in every file, which can be accessed using "help <functionname>"

 ## How to add a domain
 Add a domain folder in domain/.
 Please use the same structure and naming conventions as in domain/npoly_ffd.
 The utils folder can contain some domain-specific functions.